jhampton/autodiscover-cloudflare-worker/README.md

 - Clone this repo and make sure your have `wrangler` installed
 - `npm i` (of course)
+- Rename `wrangler.toml.example` to `wrangler.toml` and populate with variables.
+[Wrangler Docs](https://developers.cloudflare.com/workers/get-started/guide#6-preview-your-project)
 - To test, use `wrangler dev`, to build use `wrangler build`
-- Add the settings listed in `settings.js` to your Cloudflare Worker Environment Variables
+- Add the settings listed in `settings.ts` to your Cloudflare Worker Environment Variables
 - Set up DNS records
-- Use `wrangler` to deploy your worker and wire it up
+- Use `wrangler` to deploy your worker

 ## Credits